Ward Kinau

 No analysis available

-Many listings tout rooftop and unit views of city and ocean but none explicitly state fireworks are visible from the property.
-I searched for 'fireworks', 'watch fireworks', and related phrasing and found no matches.
+Listings tout rooftop and unit views (e.g., 'amazing city and ocean views', 'rooftop deck with amazing views') but do not state that fireworks are visible from the building.
+I searched for 'firework', 'fireworks', 'watch fireworks from', and related phrases and found no matches.

 No analysis available